fieldtrip/website/getting_started/fieldline.md

 # Coregistration

-TODO: in this section we will document (or link to) the different methods to coregister the OPM sensors with the head and with the anatomical MRI.
+FIXME: in this section we will document (or link to) the different methods to coregister the OPM sensors with the head and with the anatomical MRI.